Milan fashion cuts its cloth to fit recession

 "Fashion houses have worked on prices, costs.
 They are getting ready to face a crisis that we hope will not last long," Roberto Cavalli group's chief executive Gianluca Brozzetti told Reuters at the show of Just Cavalli.

-The luxury industry is normally the last sector to enter recession and the first to rebound, but companies realize they will not be immune from any re-run of the 2008-9 downturn.
+The luxury industry is normally the last sector to enter recession and the first to rebound, but companies realise they will not be immune from any re-run of the 2008-9 downturn.

 Known for its animal prints and flowing dresses, Cavalli is betting on the relaunch of its youthful Just Cavalli line with Diesel's founder Renzo Rosso and on new store openings in fast-growing markets next year to ride out the storm.